 Arriving at the bakery the group sat at a table next to the front window of the store.
 Looking out across the congested street of Dogenzaka, Mai was able to see the building that once housed SPR as well as some of her fondest memories.
 Since the company's dissolution, Mai had come down to this area less and less.
 The first couple of weeks were full of extra long walks home, hoping to catch a glimpse of that oh so familiar black van sitting out front or the window illuminated.
-As the days grew longer though the less frequently she made her detours to the familiar street till one day she stopped coming all together.
+Though, as the days grew longer, the less frequently she made her detours to the familiar street until one day she stopped coming all together.

 'That was about a year and a half ago I think.'